Generative Artificial Intelligence and Teaching

 - I teach a [describe your course – undergraduate/graduate, mode (face to face, hybrid, online), topic, title] and would like to [describe a teaching goal – include more interactive discussions, change my assessments, introduce AI].
 Describe 4-5 ideas you would suggest to enhance my students’ learning.

-- GenAI Chatbot Prompt Library for Educators
+- AI for Education’s GenAI Chatbot Prompt Library for Educators

 - University of North Florida’s open Pressbook ChatGPT in Higher Education